msjimc/RunningWindowsProgramsOnLinux/mint-21-3-mate.md

 <hr />

+## Installing Winetricks and .Net runtime

+Winetricks can be installed with the command (as root):

+>  sudo apt-get install winetricks

+and the the runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
+This is then installed with:

+> wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

+***Note*** It is also possible to install the current .Net 8 and the preview .Net 9 versions by downloading and installing the required file.

 ## Running a Windows program

 To run circularMT, download it to the accounts Download folder from [here](https://github.com/msjimc/circularMT/Program) and start with this command in a terminal: